 Oaxaca City Weather

 When a friend told me we weren’t likely to see any rain until April, I was floored.
 It was only December after all.
-My nose had already begun to feel dry and dusty, something I had never experienced living in more humid regions.
+My nose had already begun to feel dry and dusty, something I had never experienced since I was used to living in more humid regions.

 Then when April rolled around, I kept waiting for a heavy rainstorm to clear the air, wash away the dust, and bring cooler temperatures.
 We didn’t start to see heavy rains until the beginning of June.